gm112/cruxt/iac/projects/README.md

 To deploy a project, add a new entry to the `projects` variable in `terraform.tfvars`.
 The entry should be a map with the following keys:

 - `name`: The name of the project to deploy.
 - `repository_url`: The URL of the repository to deploy.
+If not set, the `GITHUB_REPOSITORY_URL` environment variable will be used as a fallback.
 - `environments`: The environments to deploy to.
 - `tags`: The tags to apply to the project.
 - `database_type`: The type of database to use.